dhaumont/visilib/README.md

 - Jiry Bittner for the Plücker point anchor computation

 We used several useful libraries and tools to implement Visilib (see [Dependencies](https://github.com/dhaumont/visilib#Dependencies)).
 We would like to especially thank their authors for their great work and publishing the code.

+## Who do I talk to?

+For any question about this library, please contact Denis Haumont (denis.haumont@gmail.com).